alwinb/reurl/README.md

 - url2 is a postfix of (url1 goto url2) but not necessarily of (url1 goto' url2).
 </details>

 ## API

 ### Constructors

-The ReUrl library exposes a single Url class.
+The ReUrl library exposes an Url class.
+Url objects are immutable.
+Changes to the fields are ignored and methods return new objects.

-Url objects are immutable (changes to the fields are ignored) and methods return new Url objects.
+In addition it exposes a RawUrl class with an identical API.
+The only difference is that Url objects _decode_ percent escape sequences whereas RawUrl objects _preserve_ them.

 <details><summary>new Url (string \[, conf])</summary>